Frequently Asked Questions - Claims

 Yes, you can claim on multiple life insurance policies as long as you have paid your premiums and have met your obligations with each provider, and some older Australians find that this is a suitable option for their needs.
 There may be further considerations when claiming on more than one life insurance policy when they are both held with the same insurer as there are likely to be limits on how much you can claim based on the insured’s age and the total cover amount offered by the insurer, so it’s important to check the terms carefully.
 Read the relevant Product Disclosure Statement/s and speak to a financial advisor for more information.

 Cover the people that matter most today

 For total peace of mind for your entire family, call our friendly team now.
-We’re here 8am to 8pm Monday to Friday and 9am to 2pm Saturdays on 1300 050 510.
+We’re here between 8am and 8pm Monday to Friday on 1300 050 510.
 You can also request a call-back at a time that suits you.